haipinglu/SimplyDeep/README.md

 # SimplyDeep: A Simple Introduction to Deep Learning

-## Haiping Lu - University of Sheffield
+[Haiping Lu](http://staffwww.dcs.shef.ac.uk/people/H.Lu/) - The University of Sheffield

+If you find the code useful, please star the repository.

 **Simple** is the key focus here.
-If you think this can be made simpler, let me know please.
+If you think this can be made simpler, please let me know.

 ### Why
 * We are teaching a class of 200+ MSc students with diverse background.